cytoscape/py4cytoscape/doc/concepts.rst

 .. code:: python

-    sandbox_send_to('data/mySession') # copy session file from Notebook server to workstation open_session('mySession')
+    sandbox_send_to('data/mySession.cys') # copy session file from Notebook server to workstation open_session('mySession')
+    # ...
     export_image('myImage.png')
     sandbox_get_from('myImage.png', 'data/myImage.png') # copy image file to Notebook server
     # ... do something with the .png

 This workflow can run on any Notebook server and Cytoscape workstation without knowledge of or risk to the workstation's file system.
-Various Python-based libraries can process the .png once it is copied to the Notebook's file system.
+Various Python-based libraries can process the .png after it is copied to the Notebook's file system.

 When calling sandbox functions, if you don't specify the name of a sandbox, the operation is performed on the "current sandbox".

 **Vignette 3**: A workstation-based Python workflow accesses sandbox-based files

-Sandboxes are stored as directories under the user's CytoscapeConfiguration/filetransfer folder.
+Sandboxes are stored as directories under the user's ``CytoscapeConfiguration/filetransfer`` folder.
 By always maintaining your Cytoscape files in a sandbox folder (instead of elsewhere in the file system), you get all of the benefits of sandboxing without having to specify non-portable file paths.